julia-/room-booking-system/README.md

 - Validations
 - Google OAuth + JWT
 - Working with dates and times
-### Final thoughts
-On reflection, although there were features that we unfortunately had to abandon, we are proud of what we could accomplish within the limited timeframe and our current skill level.

 ## Future developments
 - Weekly and monthly views